-The following financial highlights occurred during the 457(b) Plan year ended on December 31, 2018:
+The following financial highlights occurred during the 457(b) Plan year ended on December 31, 2019:

-- The 457(b) Plan's fiduciary net position was approximately \$1.4 billion on December 31, 2018, representing a decrease of approximately \$58 million during the 2018 plan year.
-This decrease was primarily due to a net investment loss of approximately \$48 million.
-Net investment loss measures net depreciation in the fair value of investments net of interest earned on those investments.
-Please see the Asset Class and Economic Discussion for additional information. - As in the 401(k), the GoalMaker asset allocation service offered within the 457(b) was enhanced to reduce expenses while better meeting the needs of participants "to and through" retirement.
-The changes to GoalMaker are detailed in the "Other Highlights" section of the Management's Discussion and Analysis. - There were approximately 55,400 and 53,800 participants in the 457(b) Plan at December 31, 2018, and 2017, respectively.
+- The 457(b) Plan's fiduciary net position was approximately \$1.6 billion on December 31, 2019, representing an increase of approximately \$235 million during the 2019 plan year.
+This increase was primarily due to net investment income of approximately \$246 million.
+Net investment income measures net appreciation in the fair value of investments net of interest earned on those investments.
+Please see the Asset Class and Economic Discussion for additional information. - There were approximately 56,900 and 55,400 participants in the 457(b) Plan at December 31, 2019, and 2018, respectively.